Zefan-Cai/PyramidKV/README.md

 - [2024-06-10] Support PyramidKV, SnapKV, H2O and StreamingLLM at Flash Attention v2, Sdpa Attention now!
 If your devices (i.e., V100, 3090) does not support Flash Attention v2, you can set attn_implementation=sdpa to try PyramidKV at Sdpa Attention!

-% - [2024-06-10] Updated version of PyramidKV paper is available at [ARXIV](https://arxiv.org/pdf/2406.02069) with updated results of Needle in haystack for LlaMa-3-8B-Instruct and Mistral-7B-Instruct.

 ## TODO:

 - [x] Support implementation of Streaming LLM, H2O and SnapKV